yusefrich/yusefrich/README.md

 ## Hi there 👋, my name is **Yusef Richard**
 ## I am a **Web Fullstack** and **Game** developer.

-### I've been coding since 18 years old and created several other games and web applications, you can see all of my projects
+### I've been coding since 18 years old and created several other games and web applications, you can see all of my projects here

 ***

-## Gray Fox Studio
+## What is Gray Fox Studio?

-### On 2021 I founded the gray fox studio, the studio was made to house all my future game projects, our current game title is being developed and soon will be revealed
+### On 2021 I founded the gray fox studio, the studio was made to house all my future games and web projects, our current game title is being developed and is a passion project of mine, soon it will be revealed

 ![grayfox banner](https://i.imgur.com/mGdnIGr.jpg)